 “I know it’s not glamorous to say this, but sometimes it just feels like health is for the wealthy.”

 I made myself stop and think about this question from a more neutral position than that of a physician and a green beauty brand owner.
 What if I were a single parent, struggling to support my family?
 What if I were a young person having a tough time in the job market?
 What if I were nearing retirement, and had to plan for life on a diminishing income?
-What if I had grown up in an environment that did not emphasize “natural” or “organic”, and these labels had little meaning to me, other than a higher price tag?
+What if I had grown up in an environment that did not emphasize “natural” or “organic” and these labels had little meaning to me, other than a higher price tag?
 Considering all these angles, I’ll try to answer the question.

 Organic food and products cost more because they’re harder to grow and more expensive to make.
 It’s really that simple!
-There’s a significant cost to become certified organic, but that’s not the biggest hurdle.
+There’s a significant cost for a grower or farmer to become certified organic, but that’s not the biggest hurdle.
 Organic farmers have lower crop yields and smaller crops, and have to manage pests with time-consuming, natural methods like crop rotation, interplanting, and the use of ladybugs, rather than simply spraying a plant with toxic pesticides.
 Animals raised by organic standards are fed higher quality food, handled more humanely, and grow more slowly without growth hormones—a vastly more expensive way to raise animals.

 As for the products you use on your skin and at home, I can tell you that my jaw sometimes drops when I see the cost of our raw materials.
 Don’t believe me?
 Google “organic rose otto essential oil” and check out the price for one little ounce.
 (When you’ve recovered from fainting, you can keep reading.)
-In order run our company without compromising quality, we have to pass some of that cost to our customers, or we will end up as a failed business with a huge heart that did not make meaningful change for people and the planet.
+In order to run our company without compromising quality, we have to pass some of that cost to our customers, or we will end up as a failed business with a huge heart that did not make meaningful change for people and the planet.
 We don’t want that.

 So, that’s an overview of why organic products cost more.
 But let’s move on to how you can still make healthier choices, even if your budget doesn’t allow a fully organic lifestyle.